Background pattern

 • If you have asthma or any other respiratory disorder.

-• If you should inform your doctor of your ibuprofen treatment, as ibuprofen may mask fever, an important sign of infection, making its diagnosis more difficult.
+• If you visit your doctor, inform them of your treatment with ibuprofen, as ibuprofen may mask fever, which is an important sign of infection, making diagnosis more difficult.

-• If you have heart, kidney, or liver disease, are over 60 years old, or need to take the medication for an extended period (more than 1 to 2 weeks), your doctor may need to perform regular checks.
+• If you have heart, kidney, or liver disease, are over 60 years old, or need to take the medication for an extended period (more than 1-2 weeks), your doctor may need to perform regular checks.
 Your doctor will indicate the frequency of these checks.

-• If you take anticoagulant medications, such as oral anticoagulants, antiplatelet agents like aspirin, or other medications that may increase the risk of bleeding, such as corticosteroids and selective serotonin reuptake inhibitors (SSRIs).
+• If you are taking medications that alter blood coagulation, such as oral anticoagulants, antiplatelet agents like acetylsalicylic acid.
+You should also discuss the use of other medications that may increase the risk of bleeding, such as corticosteroids and selective serotonin reuptake inhibitor antidepressants.

-• If you have Crohn's disease or ulcerative colitis, as ibuprofen-type medications may worsen these conditions.
+• If you have Crohn's disease or ulcerative colitis, as medications like ibuprofen may worsen these conditions.

 Infections: Ibuprofeno Vir may mask the signs of an infection, such as fever and pain.
-Consequently, it may delay the appropriate treatment of the infection, increasing the risk of complications.
-This has been observed in pneumonia caused by bacteria and skin infections related to chickenpox.
-If you take this medication while having an infection and the infection symptoms persist or worsen, consult a doctor without delay.
+Consequently, Ibuprofeno Vir may delay appropriate treatment of the infection, which may increase the risk of complications.
+This has been observed in bacterial pneumonia and bacterial skin infections related to chickenpox.
+If you take this medication while having an infection and the symptoms of the infection persist or worsen, consult a doctor without delay.

 Cardiovascular Precautions

-You should inform your doctor or pharmacist before taking Ibuprofeno Vir if:
+You should discuss your treatment with your doctor or pharmacist before taking Ibuprofeno Vir if:

 Other Medications and Ibuprofeno Vir

 Taking Ibuprofeno Vir with other medications.
-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

 Ibuprofeno Vir may affect or be affected by other medications.
 For example: